Sohailongithub/HTML-CSS-Projects/README.md

-Certainly!
-Here's a template for your README file:

----

 # Profile Card Web Page

 This project consists of a simple web page displaying a profile card with personal and social media information.
 The web page is styled using CSS and includes Boxicons for icons.
 The HTML file (`index.html`) and the CSS file (`styles.css`) work together to create a visually appealing profile card.